mathrunet/flutter_masamune/packages/katana_functions/README.md

 ---

-Adapter plug-ins for server integration such as Firebase Functions.
+Adapter plug-ins for server integration such as Cloud Functions for Firebase.

 It is possible to work with [@mathrunet/masamune](https://www.npmjs.com/package/@mathrunet/masamune) to secure client-side implementations.